How to Get Into Brown PLME (Sample Essays Included)

 Part 5: Brown PLME interviews and video portfolios

 Brown doesn’t offer on-campus interviews for prospective students, PLME applicants included.
-Instead, they typically offer the opportunity to either interview with an alum or submit a two-minute video portfolio.
-No interviews are being offered during the 2024–2025 application cycle, currently leaving video portfolios as the only option to create a “face to face” impression.
+Instead, they have offered the opportunity to either interview with an alum in the past, but these interviews will not be available going forward.
+Instead, your child is encouraged to submit a 90–second video introduction to create a “face to face” impression.

 Though creating a video portfolio might seem intimidating or unfamiliar, we suggest that your child approach it largely the same way they’d approach an interview.
 They should make use of the format to convey what’s sometimes invisible in written materials: human depth and personality.
 They should try to come across as polished, likable, comfortable, and, most importantly, like themselves.